Ofnidan

-Ofnidan (אופנידן), or the Greater Tel Aviv Cycle Network, and sometimes transliterated from Hebrew as Ofneidan, is a infrastructure project under construction to establish a network of long-distance bike paths in the Gush Dan, Israel's largest conurbation and metropolitan area.
-The network will to connect residential areas and employment centers and reduce the use of motorised private transport and the resulting congestion and pollution.
-The project was first announced in 2015 and the plan originally included more than 145km of segregated bike paths.
+Ofnidan (אופנידן), or the Greater Tel Aviv Cycle Network, and sometimes transliterated from Hebrew as Ofneidan, is an infrastructure project under construction to establish a network of long-distance bike paths in Gush Dan, Israel's largest conurbation and metropolitan area.
+The network will connect residential areas and employment centers and reduce the use of motorized private transport and the resulting congestion and pollution.
+The project was first announced in 2015, and the plan originally included more than 145 kilometers of segregated bike paths.

 Routes

 The network consists of seven routes.